fadeoutsoftware/WASDI/docs/PythonCookbook/SearchS1Images.rst

            # There are many other proprties, depending by the Provider and the Mission, that can be explored

    # Now lets search SLC Images
-   SLCFoundArray = wasdi.searchEOImages("S1", sStartDate, sEventDate, sProductType="SLC", oBoundingBox=oBBox)
+   SLCFoundArray = wasdi.searchEOImages("S1", sStartDate, sEndDate, sProductType="SLC", oBoundingBox=oBBox)
    wasdi.wasdiLog("Found " + str(len(SLCFoundArray)) + " SLC Images")

    # For Sentinel 1, we can also filter the Relative Orbit
    RelativeOrbit = 43
-   SLCPerOrbitFoundArray = wasdi.searchEOImages("S1", sStartDate, sEventDate, sProductType="SLC", oBoundingBox=oBBox, iOrbitNumber=RelativeOrbit)
+   SLCPerOrbitFoundArray = wasdi.searchEOImages("S1", sStartDate, sEndDate, sProductType="SLC", oBoundingBox=oBBox, iOrbitNumber=RelativeOrbit)
    wasdi.wasdiLog("Found " + str(len(SLCPerOrbitFoundArray)) + " SLC Images in orbit " + str(RelativeOrbit))

    # If we have a String Boundig Box...